luxas/kube-rebac-authorizer/README.md

 Project generated with [Kubebuilder](https://book.kubebuilder.io/introduction.html)

-The authorizion webhook implementation is heavily inspired by the authentication webhook in controller-runtime project.
+The authorization webhook implementation is heavily inspired by the authentication webhook in controller-runtime project.
 If desired by the community, I can contribute that part upstream.

 While the RBAC reconciliation code is not easily vendorable from Kubernetes, I need to carry an extracted version of the RBAC storage in a forked repo.
 This file is outside of the scope of the license and copyright of this project.